Amy Shutt specializes in wildlife photography with a focus on conservation through visual storytelling.

 She has gone on to lead photography classes at botanical gardens, nature institutes, natural science museums, and wildlife rehabilitation centers not only in Louisiana but also in Colorado, Texas, California, and Arizona.

-She currently offers photo tours in Africa, the Americas, and Canada, with Iceland following soon.
+She currently offers photo tours in Africa, the USA, and Canada, with Iceland following soon.

 Amy’s goal with her photography is to educate and inspire fellow humans and to help conserve the wild animal species and spaces of the world.